typst/packages/packages/preview/sourcerer/0.1.0/DOCS.md

 *Default*: `(radius: 3pt, outset: 1.75pt, fill: rgb("#ffbfbf"), stroke: 1pt + rgb("#ff8a8a"))`

 ## Notes
 - If any more customization is needed, feel free to open an issue or send a PR.
-These may not however be accepeted, depending on their nature.
+These may not however be accepted, depending on their nature.
 - `sourcerer` uses the `"sourcerer"` `kind` for its figures, used for referencing lines.
 This means that using this same kind will cause issues in your documents.
 - It is recommended to use a `set` rule for the `code` function, for styling for example, the font used for rendering.